dungeons-of-moria/umoria/docs/manual.md

 character to bash it down, so spike doors wisely.
 The bigger a creature is, the easier it can bash a door down.
-Therefore twenty or more spikes might be necessary to slow down a dragon, where one spike would slow down a kobold.
+Therefore twenty or more spikes might be necessary to slow down a dragon, where one spike would slow down a Kobold.
 This command can be counted.

 #### `l <Dir> (x <Dir>) - Look in a direction.`